Trait Product Pipeline

 Our Initial Trait Products

-Canola was the first crop for which we successful implemented of our RTDS breeding platform.
+Canola was the first crop for which we successfully implemented of our RTDS breeding platform.
 Because of this, canola is the first crop for which we have built an integrated family of Crop Protection Traits for a single crop platform.
 We have our lead trait, Pod Shatter Reduction, as well as two traits in late-stage development for Sclerotinia (white mold disease) resistance and an herbicide tolerance trait.

 Canola/Oilseed Rape is an approximately 40-million-acre market that is split between North America and Europe.
 Regulatorily, both the United States and Canada have developed regulations that consider the new gene editing technologies similarly to conventional breeding.
 Europe still regulates gene editing as GMO but recently published a study favoring new regulations to treat new gene editing technologies similarly to conventional breeding.
 If it happens, it is expected that new regulations would take approximately three years.